 HENRY JENKINS is a preeminent figure in media studies, the author of Convergence Culture: When Old and New Media Collide and other key books on the subject.
-Formerly at MIT, he is now the Provost’s Professor of Communication, Journalism, and Cinematic Arts at the University of Southern California (where he made The Art of Immersion required reading for the Transmedia Entertainment course he teaches at the School of Cinematic Arts.)
+Formerly at MIT, he is now the Provost’s Professor of Communication, Journalism, and Cinematic Arts at the University of Southern California (where he made The Art of Immersion required reading for his Transmedia Entertainment course at the School of Cinematic Arts).
 This interview is republished with permission from his blog, Confessions of an Aca-Fan.

 You write in the book about what you call “deep media.”
 What do you see as the core characteristics of deep media?
 How do you see your concept relating to others being deployed right now such as transmedia or crossmedia?